Trump threatens to tax European auto imports

 Trump's threat comes amid mounting transatlantic tension on trade.

-On Thursday, Trump said the United States would apply duties of 25 percent on imported steel and 10 percent on aluminum to protect domestic producers. [nL2N1QK016]
+On Thursday, Trump said the United States would apply duties of 25 percent on imported steel and 10 percent on aluminum to protect domestic producers.

 Major automakers say the move will hike the cost of cars and trucks.

-The next day, European Commission President Jean-Claude Juncker told German television that "We will put tariffs on Harley-Davidson (motorcycles), on bourbon and on blue jeans - Levis." [nL8N1QK2SZ]
+The next day, European Commission President Jean-Claude Juncker told German television that "We will put tariffs on Harley-Davidson (motorcycles), on bourbon and on blue jeans - Levis."

 Canada also has said it will retaliate for any tariffs on steel and aluminum.

-Trump had tweeted on Friday that trade wars are good and "easy to win," roiling U.S. financial markets. [nL2N1QK1R4]
+Trump had tweeted on Friday that trade wars are good and "easy to win," roiling U.S. financial markets.

-In January 2017, Trump warned German car companies he would impose a border tax of 35 percent on vehicles imported to the U.S. market. [nL5N1F61VQ]
+In January 2017, Trump warned German car companies he would impose a border tax of 35 percent on vehicles imported to the U.S. market.

 (Reporting by Mike Stone and David Shepardson; Editing by Nick Zieminski and Daniel Wallis)